Pratiksha248/ESP32-Dev-Board/README.md

 # ESP32-Dev-Board
-Hardware design of ESP32-based development board for beginners in the domain of embedded systems.
+- Designed a ESP32‑based development board for the ease of new learners in the field of embedded‑domain.
+- Functionalities include: GPS module, temperature and humidity sensor, gas sensor, and OLED display.
+- Code is written in C++ on the Arduino IDE platform, and the manual documentation is prepared as well.